jasurhaydarovcode/football-stadium-dashboard/README.md

 </div>

-This project is a **Football Stadium Dashboard** designed to manage and display various information about football stadiums, including seating arrangements, ticket sales, event schedules, and more.
-The dashboard offers an interactive interface for users to easily navigate and get the data they need.
+This project is a **Football Stadium Dashboard** designed to manage and display various information about football stadiums, including event schedules and more.
+The dashboard offers an interactive interface for users to navigate easily and get the information they need.

 ## Features

-- **Seating Management**: Displays available seats and manages bookings.
-- **Ticket Sales**: View and track ticket sales data, including revenue.
-- **Statistics Overview**: Provides a statistical summary of previous matches, goals, and other relevant metrics.
 - **Responsive Design**: Fully responsive for use on both desktop and mobile devices.

 ## Technologies Used